optocycle/PaddleOCR/README.md

 ### Changes
 In addition to the modifications described in the header of the original files, the following changes have been made:
 - The `setup.py` and `MANIFEST.in` files have been removed as the project has been switched to using Poetry for dependency management and packaging.
+- Heavily revised `README.md` to reflect changes and usage for license plate fine-tuning.